mrquantumoff/nexfetch/.github/ISSUE_TEMPLATE.md

 ## Verbose log

-1. Run `neofetch -vv 2> neofetchlog`
+1. Run `nexfetch -vv 2> nexfetchlog`
-2. Upload the contents of `neofetchlog` to pastebin, gist or equivalent.
+2. Upload the contents of `nexfetchlog` to pastebin, gist or equivalent.